guardian/multiplatform-ophan/README.md

 2. Make a commit and tag it with `git tag -a v<version> -m "<message>"`
 3. Upload to Bintray with `./gradlew bintrayUpload`
 4. Publish in the Bintray web UI.
-5. Publish the Podspec with update version number with `pod repo push <repo name> MultiplatformOphan.podspec`
+5. Publish the Podspec with updated version number with `pod repo push <repo name> MultiplatformOphan.podspec`